physionetchallenges/physionetchallenges.github.io/2025/index.md

 ## <a name="conference"></a>Conference Attendance

-[CinC 2025](https://cinc2025.org/) will take place from 14-17 September 2025 in São Paulo, Brazil.
+[CinC 2025](https://cinc2025.org/) will take place over 14-17 September 2025 in São Paulo, Brazil.
 You must attend the whole conference to be eligible for prizes.
 If you send someone in your place who is not a team member or co-author, then you will be disqualified and your abstract will be removed from the proceedings.
 In particular, it is vital that the presenter (oral or poster) can defend your work and have in-depth knowledge of all decisions made during the development of your algorithm.
-Due to this year's challenges, both in-person and remote attendance are allowed, but only in-person attendees are eligible for prize money.
+Only in-person attendees are eligible for prize money.
 If you require a visa to attend the conference, we strongly suggest that you apply as soon as possible.
 Please contact the local [conference](https://cinc2025.org/) organizing committee (not the Challenge Organizers) for any visa sponsorship letters and answer any questions concerning the conference.

 ## <a name="sponsors"></a> Sponsors